🧮 Chain Rule Calculator

 In plain language: differentiate the outer function while keeping the inner function unchanged, then multiply by the derivative of the inner function.
 Think of it as "peeling an onion" — you work from the outermost layer inward, multiplying derivatives at each layer.

 The chain rule arises naturally from the definition of the derivative as a limit.
 When x changes by a small amount Δx, u = g(x) changes by approximately Δu = g′(x)·Δx, and y = f(u) changes by approximately Δy = f′(u)·Δu.
-Combining these: Δy/Δx ≈ f′(u)·g′(x), which becomes exact in the limit as Δx → 0.
-This is why the chain rule is sometimes called the "composition derivative theorem."
+Combining these: Δy/Δx ≈ f′(u)·g′(x), which becomes exact in the limit as Δx → 0 (provided g′(x) ≠ 0; the case g′(x) = 0 requires a more careful auxiliary-function argument).
+This informal reasoning captures the essential intuition behind the result.

 The chain rule is needed whenever you can write your function as h(x) = f(g(x)).
 Look for these patterns: